IfeoluwaOyekanmi/alx-interview/0x07-rotate_2d_matrix/README.md

-This code is to create 2-Dimentional matrices
+This code is to create 2-Dimentional matrix